TheRealOnogen/ltso/README.md

 # What i will NOT be doing

-1. Making builds for specific people
+1. Making builds for specific people (except if LTS O builds of a specific architecture, depends tho)
 2. Making LTS O builds of other distros
 3. Fixing bugs in the kernel
 4. Installing random packages